AdobeDocs/workfront-known-issues.en/help/maintenance/2021-updates.md

 _Workfront Integrations_

-When a user has more than one [!DNL SharePoint] integration, one [!DNL SharePoint] authentication attempts to authenticate using the credentials of another SharePoint integration.
+When a user has more than one [!DNL SharePoint] integration, one [!DNL SharePoint] authentication attempts to authenticate using the credentials of another [!DNL SharePoint] integration.

-**Cannot upload or export files from Adobe products**
+**Cannot upload or export files from [!DNL Adobe] products**

 _Workfront Integrations_

-When a user attempts to upload or export files using the [!DNL Workfront for Adobe Creative Cloud] integration, they see the error message "Cannot read property 'stages' of undefined" and are unable to upload or export the files.
+When a user attempts to upload or export files using the [!DNL Workfront for Adobe Creative Cloud] integration, they see the error message "[!UICONTROL Cannot read property 'stages' of undefined]" and are unable to upload or export the files.

-**Files are not visible in Internet Explorer**
+**Files are not visible in [!DNL Internet Explorer]**

 _Documents_

-When a user with an Internet Explorer browser navigates to the [!UICONTROL Documents] area of an object, the [!UICONTROL Documents] screen is blank and does not load the files.
-For some users, the screen does load some files, but the number of files that appear do not match the number displayed next to the Documents section.
+When a user with an [!DNL Internet Explorer] browser navigates to the [!UICONTROL Documents] area of an object, the [!UICONTROL Documents] screen is blank and does not load the files.
+For some users, the screen does load some files, but the number of files that appear do not match the number displayed next to the [!UICONTROL Documents] section.

 +++